Today’s Firefox Aims to Reduce Your Online Annoyances

 There will be instances where there are some sites, like social media, that automatically mute the sound but will continue to play the video.
 In this case, the new Block Autoplay Feature will not stop the video from playing.

-- Scenario #2 – For the binge-watcher: If your weekend plans involve catching up on your favourite TV series, you’ll want to make it interruption-free.
+- Scenario #2 – For the binge-watcher: If your weekend plans involve catching up on your favorite TV series, you’ll want to make it interruption-free.
 To play the videos continuously, hit play and all subsequent videos will play automatically, just as the site intended.
 This will apply to all streaming sites including Netflix, Hulu and YouTube.
 To continue to autoplay from the first video, you should add those sites to your permissions list.

 No more annoying page jumps with smoother scrolling